Thank You for Your Kind Donation to The Good Cheer Fund.

 You should receive confirmation emails regarding your generous donation, for your records.

-One hundred percent of the donations made to the Good Cheer Fund are distributed to the following six agencies to aid the less fortunate in the Lowcountry during the holidays.
+One hundred percent of the donations made to the Good Cheer Fund are distributed to the following seven agencies to aid the less fortunate in the Lowcountry during the holidays.

 Association for the Blind